To

 Opinion

-We have audited the attached special purpose combined financial statements of Knowledge Realty Trust (hereinafter referred to as the "Trust"), its asset special purpose vehicle entities (as listed in Part A of Annexure 1) (collectively the "Asset SPVs" or "SPVs") and its Investment Entities (as listed in part B of Annexure 1) (the Trust, SPVs except joint venture as listed in Part A of Annexure 1 and Investment Entities together referred to as "the Group") (the SPVs and Investment Entities together referred to as "components") which comprises of the Combined Balance Sheet as at September 30, 2024, March 31, 2024, March 31, 2023 and March 31 2022; the Combined Statement of Profit and Loss (including other comprehensive income); the Combined Statement of Changes in Equity; the Combined Cash Flow Statement for the six months ended September 30, 2024 and for the years ended March 31, 2024, March 31, 2023 and March 31 2022, the Statement of Net Assets at Fair Value as at September 30, 2024, the Statement of Total Return at Fair Value for the six months ended September 30, 2024 and for the year ended March 31, 2024 and a summary of material accounting policies and other additional financial disclosures as required under Securities and Exchange Board of India (Real Estate Investment Trusts) Regulations, 2014 (the "REIT Regulations"), as amended from time to time and Securities and Exchange Board of India (SEBI) circular number CIR/IMD/DF/141/2016 dated December 26, 2016 (together referred to as the "Special Purpose Combined Financial Statements").
+We have audited the attached special purpose combined financial statements of Knowledge Realty Trust (hereinafter referred to as the"Trust"), its asset special purpose vehicle entities (as listed in Part A of Annexure 1) (collectively the "Asset SPVs" or "SPVs") and its Investment Entities (as listed in part B of Annexure 1) (the Trust, SPVs and Investment Entities together referred to as "the Group") (the SPVs and Investment Entities together referred to as "components") which comprises of the Combined Balance Sheet as at March 31, 2025, March 31, 2024 and March 31, 2023; the Combined Statement of Profit and Loss (including other comprehensive income); the Combined Statement of Changes in Equity and the Combined Statement of Cash Flows for the years ended March 31, 2025, March 31, 2024 and March 31, 2023 and a summary of material accounting policies and other additional financial disclosures as required under Securities and Exchange Board of India (Real Estate Investment Trusts) Regulations, 2014, as amended from time to time and Securities and Exchange Board of India (SEBI) master circular no. SEBI/HO/DDHS-PoD-2/P/CIR/2025/99 for real estate investment trusts dated July 11, 2025 and other circulars issued thereunder (the "REIT Regulations") (together referred to as the "Special Purpose Combined Financial Statements").

-In our opinion and to the best of our information and according to the explanations given to us and based on the consideration of reports of other auditors on separate financial statements and on the other financial information of the components, the aforesaid Special Purpose Combined Financial Statements give a true and fair view in accordance with the basis of preparation set out in Note 2 to the Special Purpose Combined Financial Statements, of the state of affairs of the Group and the joint venture as at September 30, 2024, March 31, 2024, March 31, 2023 and March 31, 2022, its profit/(loss) (including other comprehensive income), its changes in equity and its cash flows for the six months ended September 30, 2024 and for the years ended March 31, 2024, March 31, 2023 and March 31, 2022, its combined net assets at fair value as at September 30, 2024 and its combined total returns at fair value for the six months ended September 30, 2024 and for the year ended March 31, 2024.
+In our opinion and to the best of our information and according to the explanations given to us and based on the consideration of reports of other auditors on separate financial statements and on the other financial information of the components, the aforesaid Special Purpose Combined Financial Statements give a true and fair view in accordance with the basis of preparation set out in Note 2 to the Special Purpose Combined Financial Statements, of the state of affairs of the Group as at March 31, 2025, March 31, 2024 and March 31, 2023, its profit (including other comprehensive income), its changes in equity and its cash flows for the years ended March 31, 2025, March 31, 2024 and March 31, 2023.

 Basis for Opinion